 The “C” vs. “S” discussion should not impact your pre-incorporation decision.
-While corporations are C-Corporations by default when they are incorporated, it is very easy to change classifications between C-Corporations and S-Corporations.
+While corporations are C-Corporations by default when they are incorporated, it is very easy to change classifications between C-Corp and S-Corp.

-1. Prepare and file your Certificate of Incorporation
+- Draft and submit your Certificate of Incorporation

-2. Execute the Minutes of Incorporation to elect one or more directors
+- Conduct the Incorporation Minutes to appoint one or more directors

-4. Prepare the Unanimous Action of Directors to elect officers and direct stock to be issued to one or more stockholders
+- Draft the Unanimous Action of Directors to appoint officers and authorize stock issuance to one or more shareholders

-5. Prepare stock certificates for one or more stockholders
+- Design stock certificates for one or more shareholders